Categories

 RIP David Crosby: ‘junkie sleazebag, criminal, paranoid fool’

-That’s been my view of him over the past few decades, despite his obvious talent.
+, despite his obvious talent.
 The quote in the headline of this post was from a 1989 Toronto Star interview.
 Crosby’s words, not mine, though they largely reflected my view of him.
 But it’s hard to deny he made beautiful music.
 CSN&Y’s Déjà Vu still ranks among my favorite albums and provided the soundtrack for a particularly memorable psychedelic experience in the ’80s that still bubbles up every time I revisit it.
 I also love If I Could Only Remember My Name, another album I revisit frequently.
 That’s why I was thrilled to see Jorma Kaukonen’s tribute to Crosby the other day.
 Jorma is complete class and doesn’t seem capable of dissing anyone.
 His fond memories of Crosby are a great antidote to the drooling shit-talking caricature that Crosby seemed to be in his later years.

 Maybe he’ll get another time around the wheel …